Water flossers are an alternative to string floss

 Why it's the best countertop flosser:

-The Ultra Professional WP-660 has all of the essential features we look for in a water flosser.
-It is a suitable option whether you are taking proactive steps to clean interdentally, have periodontal disease or if you’re recovering from oral surgery.
+The Aquarius has all of the essential features we look for in a water flosser.
+It is a suitable option whether you are taking proactive steps to clean interdentally, have periodontal disease or if you're recovering from oral surgery.
+We also rate it as the best water flosser for braces (more on that below).

-It is not portable like our best cordless choice below, the WP-560, but the slim handle is easy to hold and move around the mouth.
-The WP-560 is great, but, the smaller handle on the Ultra Professional gives the feeling of greater control.
+It is not portable like our best cordless choice below, the Advanced, but the slim handle is easy to hold and move around the mouth.
+The Cordless Advanced is great, but, the smaller handle on the Aquarius gives the feeling of greater control.
 In-hand comfort is really quite important.
 In our testing, we found it easy to control the water flow from the handle, and the water pressure was easy to adjust with the rotating dial.

 What we like